 Welding out of position does not need to be overly complicated.
 It does present a challenge, especially for inexperienced welders, but there are things we can do to make this go well for everyone.
 When we talk about out of position welding we mean welding vertical up or overhead.
-Although vertical down is technically out of position we don’t group it with such welds since it is very easy to make a good looking weld (not necessary a good weld) when welding vertical down.
+Vertical down is also out of position, but generally should be limited to welds were fusion to the root is not essential.
+This is due to the high susceptibility for cold lap and lack of fusion of such welds.

 The main reason why welding out of position is difficult is gravity.
-Because of gravity we are forced to weld colder and slower and unfortunately with lower quality (aesthetically and structurally).
-So to fight gravity, we make the following recommendations to our customers.
+Because of gravity, we are forced to weld colder and slower.
+So to fight gravity, there are a few things you can do.
 These are in order from preferred to last resort, but they are all great options.

 - Don’t weld out of position – this means that you manipulate the part so that you can weld in the flat or horizontal position.
 This not always possible, but it should always be the first thing you consider.
 If you can turn the part to weld in position, do it.
 Sometimes this means simply picking up the part, rotating 90 to 180 degrees and welding.
 Other times it requires the use of manipulators, such as using a head and tailstock.